MTiergarten/redi-webdev-project/README.md

   - [x] ~~To do: DOM manipulation - extract user preferences from the form~~
   - [x] ~~To do: filter recipes by ingredients~~
 - App generates a 1-week meal plan (e.g. 3 meals for lunch, 3 for dinner + quick breakfast and snacks, reused across the week)
-  - [ ] To do: return plan with selected meals or randomized recipes to yield enough meals for a week
+  - [ ] To do: return plan with randomized recipes to yield enough meals for a week

 ## Phase 2 (more personalization)
+- Basic responsive design
 - User selects main ingredient for breakfast (e.g. eggs, yoghurt, fruit, cheese)
 - User selects preferred types of snack (e.g. savory, sweet, hot, cold)
 - User selects types of carb and protein for lunch and dinner (e.g. potatoes, rice, chicken, tofu)
 - User defines a meal plan structure (e.g. meals/day, number of days, recipe yield)

 ## Phase 3 (includes API + more polished output)
+- Polish design
 - App integrates with external recipe API
 - App generates a grocery shopping list